StanfordVL/behavior/_sources/objects.md.txt

 To reach a high level of visual realism, all object models include material information (metallic, roughness) to be used by a physics-based renderer (PBR) such as the renderer in iGibson 2.0.
 Our goal is that the outcome of the physical interactions with these models is as realistic as possible: the object models have been annotated with realistic scale, mass, center of mass, moment of inertia, and stable orientations to facilitate their sampling.
 The collision mesh is a simplified version of the visual mesh, obtained with a convex decomposition using the VHACD algorithm.
 Object models with a shape close to a box are annotated with a primitive box collision mesh, much more efficient and robust for collision checking and physical simulation.

-You can add your own object models to BEHAVIOR by following the instructions [here]().

 This describes the file structure in the BEHAVIOR Object Dataset:
 ```
 OBJECT_NAME